Yankalilla, South Australia: European history

 The Yankalilla district has European history dating back to the first settlement in South Australia, with coastal areas colonised in the late 1830s.
 In 1839 and 1840 the area around Yankalilla was surveyed into sections of 80 acres each and this land was opened up for selection in 1840 for sheep and dairy activities and wheat growing.

 In 1841 and 1842 Henry Kemmis selected sections 1181 and 1182 and in 1842 came to live on Manna Farm.
 He and his family lived at first in a Manning house (a prefabricated wooden house transported from England), while their stone house was being built.
 His wife (Mary nee Dodd) died in 1848.
-Kemmis remarried in 1851 to Isabella Daglish, and they left Yankalilla in the 1850s and went to Tasmania where Henry ran Campbelltown Grammar School, and later to Warrambool to run a school there, and finally to Bathurst NSW where he was the first headmaster of All Saints College.
+Kemmis remarried in 1851 to Isabella Daglish, and they left Yankalilla in the 1850s and went to Tasmania where Henry ran Campbelltown Grammar School, and later to Warrnambool to run a school there, and finally to Bathurst NSW where he was the first headmaster of All Saints College.

 Also in 1842 Septimane Herbert came to Yankalilla and built a stone house which he called Wissanger.
 Herbert remained at Yankalilla for the rest of his life and was a prominent member of the community.
 Another early settler was Thomas Willson, who bought land from Kemmis in 1853.
 In 1857 he had part of his land surveyed into 25 allotments to form the township of Yankalilla (plan 344 of 1857).
 Willson built the Yankalilla Hotel, a general store, and a grain store at Normanville.
 He served on the District Council and gave land for the Council Chambers.
 He moved to Kangaroo Island in about 1865.